Azure-Samples/azure-ml-federated-learning/docs/tutorials/update-local-data-to-silo-storage-account.md

 az ml job create --file ./examples/cli-jobs/upload-local-data-to-silo-storage.yml --resource-group <your-workspace-resource-group> --workspace-name <your-workspace-name> --subscription <your-subscription-id>
 ```
 As long as you have provided the proper datastore and compute names corresponding to your silo, the job should succeed.

-### 3. Verify that the upload was successful
-To verify that all your files were uploaded properly, you are facing the same problem that prevented you from directly uploading the data in the first place - you do not have access to the silo storage account.
-Here again, a CLI job will be our solution.

-You can duplicate the job YAML above and modify it as follows:
-- remove the `outputs` section;
-- modify the `command` section to, for instance, list files in a given folder (`ls` command);
-- adjust the input path to the destination folder of step 1 (`outputs.destination_folder.path`).

-Once you have adjusted the job YAML to your needs, you can submit the job using the same kind of command as in step 2.
-You can then verify that the files were uploaded properly.